 During the run, the title edits itself down to The Missionary and “the subject matter of the film swims into clear focus.”
 He returns home “45 minutes later muddy but feeling that I’ve made a breakthrough.”
 By late 1982 the film had been written, financed, made and released.

 What circumstances help get your imagination going?
-Why not make some/more (delete as applicable) time to do whatever it might be?
+Is it possible for you to make any or more (delete as applicable) time to do whatever it might be?

-Or if you don’t yet know the circumstances that are conducive to your imagination, you can have a lot of fun discovering them.
-Give it a go.
+If you don’t yet know the circumstances that are conducive to your imagination, you can have a lot of fun discovering them.

 * Further emphasising the need for darkness, Buñuel contends that “views are usually liabilities where bars are concerned.”
 Inarguable?